IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Related work

 \subsection{Variants of \emph{DBSCAN} for big data}

-\emph{DBSCAN} can detect arbitrary shape clusters but runs with quadratic time complexity.
+\emph{DBSCAN} {can detect arbitrary shaped clusters depending on chosen $\epsilon$ and $MinPts$.} But, it runs with quadratic time complexity.
 Therefore, the time requirement of this technique becomes intolerable in the era of big data.
 Several variants of \emph{DBSCAN} evolved in decades to make it usable for large-scale and high-dimensional data.
 Tong et al.~\cite{boundary2017} incorporate Scalable Clustering Using Boundary Information (\emph{SCUBI}) into \emph{DBSCAN}.
 The idea of \emph{SCUBI} is to identify the boundary points of the original dataset followed by grouping them into suitable clusters using any clustering techniques.
-Finally, the remaining points receive the cluster label based on their nearest boundary point.
+Finally, the remaining points receive cluster labels from those of their nearest boundary points.

-The basic technique of hybrid clustering~\cite{l-dbscan2006, Rough-DBSCAN2009} is to find suitable prototypes from the large dataset and apply the clustering algorithm on the prototypes.
-In literature, leaders clustering algorithm~\cite{leader75} derives prototypes in linear time.
-According to Viswanath et al.~\cite{Rough-DBSCAN2009} leaders alone cannot be used to obtain the density information.
-Therefore, the number of patterns associated with the leaders is also considered for the prototype.
-Such schemes provide an approximate solution that can deviate from the methods which consume the entire dataset.
-However, such deviation depends upon the quality of the prototypes.
+The basic approach of a hybrid clustering technique~\cite{l-dbscan2006, Rough-DBSCAN2009} is to find suitable prototypes from the large dataset and apply the clustering algorithm on the prototypes.
+In literature, the leaders clustering algorithm~\cite{leader75} derives prototypes in linear time.
+According to Viswanath et al.~\cite{Rough-DBSCAN2009} leaders alone cannot be used to obtain the density information. {Therefore, followers of the leaders is also considered for the prototype.} Such schemes provide an approximate solution that may deviate from the methods which consume the entire dataset.
+However, such deviation depends upon the quality of the prototypes. {Additionally, run time complexity of such algorithm is $\mathcal{O}(n)$ which could be a bottleneck for handling big data.}

 The principle of Grid-based DBSCAN~\cite{grid2004, grid2013} is to divide the original dataset into equal-sized square-shaped grids where any two objects in the same grid belong to the $\epsilon$-neighborhood of each other.
 The Grid-based DBSCAN uses neighbor grid queries instead of $\epsilon$-range queries and merges grids.
 However, grid techniques are usually limited to high dimensional data space due to two factors: 1) neighbor explosion, and 2) a substantial amount of redundant distance computations during merging.
 Several improved algorithms in the literature try to minimize these factors.
 For example, Bonchoo et al.\cite{grid2019} employ bitmap indexing to provide efficient neighbor grid queries.
 They incorporate a forest-like structure to alleviate the redundancies in the merging.
 Chen et al.~\cite{BLOCK-DBSCAN2021} introduced \emph{BLOCK-DBSCAN} where $\frac{\epsilon}{2}$-norm ball finds several core points at one time within ``Inner Core Blocks."
 Then, two such blocks are merged if they are density reachable.